AleLeonowicz/RecruitmentTask1HD/README.md

 An application that guides users through the checkout process, collects data, and displays queried GitHub account information.

-The code was prettified by VSCode's extension 'Prettier'..
+The code was prettified by VSCode's extension 'Prettier'.

 ## How to run the project